 JAMIE CORTI | ASSOCIATE HEAD COACH

-Prior to her coming to Campbell, Corti served as an assistant coach at the University of Central Florida since June 2013.
+Prior to her coming to Campbell, Corti served as an assistant coach at the University of Central Florida since June of 2013.
 The Knights made the NCAA tournament each year during her tenure in Orlando, including a Sweet 16 appearance in the 2014 season.

-Prior to joining the UCF staff, Corti spent two seasons at Virginia Commonwealth University as a graduate assistant where she helped the team record 13 shutouts and boast the third best goals allowed and goals against average in the CAA in 2010.
+Prior to joining the UCF staff, Corti spent two seasons at Virginia Commonwealth University as a graduate assistant where she helped the team record 13 shutouts and boast the third best goals allowed and goals-against-average in the CAA in 2010.
 She returned to VCU in 2012 as an assistant coach after a year as an assistant coach at her alma mater, UNC Greensboro.
 During the 2012 season, she helped the Rams to a 12-5-5 record and an Atlantic 10 Championship game appearance.

 Corti played collegiately at UNC Greensboro from 2004-08.
 During her time as a Spartan, the team captured four Southern Conference championships, including a perfect conference record for three of them.
 The team also made the NCAA tournament twice during that span.
 As a starter at center defender, the Spartans boasted a 44-4-4 record in conference play.
 In 2007 and 2008, she was a team captain and named team MVP.
-She was also a first-team all-SoCon selection during those two seasons.
+Corti was also a first-team all-SoCon selection during those two seasons.

-Corti was born in Florence, Italy and her family relocated to Apex, N.C. prior to her high school career, where she was an all-state defender at Apex High School.
+Corti was born in Florence, Italy, and her family relocated to Apex, N.C., prior to her high school career, where she was an all-state defender at Apex High School.